Leica X Vario vs Sony RX1R

 |11.||Ricoh GR||Y||mono / mono||-||-||micro||2.0||-||-||-|

 |12.||Sony RX1R II||Y||stereo / mono||Y||-||micro||2.0||Y||Y||-|

 It is notable that the RX1R has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The X Vario does not feature such a mic input.

-The X Vario is a recent model that features in the current product line-up of Leica.
-In contrast, the RX1R has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the RX1R was succeeded by the Sony RX1R II, while the X Vario does not have a direct successor.
+Both the X Vario and the RX1R have been discontinued, but can regularly be found used on eBay.
+The RX1R was replaced by the Sony RX1R II, while the X Vario does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica X Vario Manual (free pdf) or the online Sony RX1R Manual.